BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 <br/><br/>
 <b>Micro-optimize</b><br/>
-Also, if we're writing this in C or C++, would it be faster to use pointer math rather than integer math and array lookups?
+If we're writing this in C or C++, would it be faster to use pointer math rather than integer math and array lookups?
 Switch over to pointers, profile it, and confirm that yes, it's a percentage faster!<br/><br/>

 <b>Consider the constraints</b><br/>
 Since the contents of one of the buffers are allowed to be rearranged (they will be insertion sorted after the merge step is completed), we could speed up some of the operations by using this <i>internal</i> buffer when the cache was too small to be of use.
 For example, let's look at the part of the merge step where we just finished "dropping" the smallest A block behind, and need to rotate it into the previous B block: